Leland Archer

-Leland Archer (born 8 January 1996) is a Trinidadian professional footballer who plays as a defender for USL Championship club Charleston Battery and the Trinidad and Tobago national team.
+Leland Archer (born 8 January 1996) is a Trinidadian professional footballer who plays as a defender for USL Championship club Tampa Bay Rowdies and the Trinidad and Tobago national team.

 Career

 Youth and college

 Archer played four years of college soccer at NCAA Division I program College of Charleston between 2014 and 2017.

 While at college, Archer appeared for USL League Two side South Georgia Tormenta during their 2017 season.

 Professional

 On 10 May 2018, Archer signed a professional contract with USL Championship club Charleston Battery.

 At the end of the 2020 USL Championship season, Archer was named Charleston Battery's Defensive Player of the Year and team MVP.
 That season, Archer was also named onto the USL Championship All-League Second Team.

 On 11 November 2020, Scottish Premiership club Hibernian FC offered Archer 3-week trial at the club.

 Archer scored his first professional goal on 22 September 2021, against New York Red Bulls II, in his 66th appearance with the club.
 He scored again the following match, on 25 September 2021, against Pittsburgh Riverhounds SC.
 He was subsequently named to the USL Championship Team of the Week for his complete performance that matchweek.

 Archer played his 100th match for the Battery, across all competitions, on 15 October 2022, in a 1-1 draw with Loudoun United FC.